hosvr/memeho/README.md

 * [commands](#commands)
 * [events](#events)

+# ci/cd

+Packages required for build and deployment:
+* nodesjs:16+
+* sqlite3
+* ansible
+* ansible-modules-pm2

-# deploy
+# starting the bot

-To deploy the bot, a secrets file `config.json` is required at the root directory.
-Create the file with the following information:
+To start the bot, a secrets file `config.json` is required at the root directory.
+The config files requires the following:

 ```
 {